OhMyGuus/BetterCrewLink/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements proximity voice chat in Among Us.
-Everyone in an Among Us lobby with this program running will be able to communicate over voice in-game, with no third-party programs required.
-Spatial audio ensures that you can only hear people close to you.
+This Project Implements Proximity Voice Chat In Among Us.
+Everyone In An Among Us Lobby With This Program Running Will Be Able To Communicate Over Voice In-Game, With No Third-Party Programs Required.
+Spatial Audio Ensures That You Can Only Hear People Close To You.

 <!-- EXTRA FEATURES-->
-## Extra features/bug fixes in this fork
+## Extra Features/Bug Fixes In This Fork

 ```
 - OBS Browsersource Overlay.
-- Hear People in Vision Only.
+- Hear People In Vision Only.
 - Walls Block Audio.
 - Volume Sliders.
 - Public Lobby List.
-- Multiple languages.
+- Multiple Languages.
-- Better mod compatibility.
+- Better Mod Compatibility.
-- It doesn't break when players leave/disconnect.
+- It Doesn't Break When Players Leave/Disconnect.
-- It works on any network even with UPnP disabled.
+- It Works On Any Network Even With UPnP Disabled.
 (Strict NAT)
-- More fun settings like hearing through cameras, impostor radio.
-- You can actually disable the overlay.
+- More Fun Settings Like Hearing Through Cameras, Impostor Radio.
+- You Can Actually Disable The Overlay.
+- 32bit Support
-- 32bit support, Windows 7 support.
+- Windows 7 Support.
-- You can change the volume of alive players after you died.
+- You Can Change The Volume Of Alive Players After You Die.
-- You can set BetterCrewLink to topmost.
+- You Can Set BetterCrewLink To Topmost.
 - Settings actually sync between players and not half.
 - CPU usage is lower than original CrewLink.
 - You can actually press the mute key/deafen key while clicked on BetterCrewLink.